 Nearly 11,000 senior centers nationwide are the community focal points used by almost one million adults daily.
 In addition to nutrition programs, senior centers offer information and assistance, lifestyle and wellness classes, transportation, benefits counseling, and so much more.
 Senior center participants report higher levels of health, social interaction and life satisfaction compared to their peers who do not engage with their local senior center.

-Learn more about how Senior Center Volunteers and Center Administrators are helping older adults to grow, learn, give, and connect with their communities.
+Contact your local Area Agency on Aging if you are interested in learning more about how Senior Centers are helping older adults grow, learn, give, and connect with their communities.